 How Much Money Do I Need To Start Using Interactive Brokers?

-There’s no minimum amount required to open an account with IBKR, so in that sense anyone can use it regardless of how much money you have to invest.
+There’s no minimum amount required to open an account with IBKR, so in that sense, anyone can use it regardless of how much money they have to invest.

 Given its low fees, Interactive Brokers is a cost-effective option for all investors, including those on a limited budget.